- About Margate

 The City of Margate was created as a municipal corporation in 1955 known as the Town of Margate.
 In 1961, the Town of Margate was incorporated as a City.
 “Margate” is said to have derived its name from the first three letters of the founder’s last name, Jack Marqusee, and the first four letters of gateway, since it was considered a “gateway” to western Broward County.

 Margate is widely known for its exceptional hometown quality of life and delivery of excellent municipal services.
-The City provides a wide range of services, including police and fire protection/emergency medical services (which includes all fire services by contract to the neighboring City of Coconut Creek), water and wastewater services, stormwater services, recreation, public improvements, streets, planning and zoning, and general administrative services.
+The City provides a wide range of services, including police and fire protection/emergency medical services, water and wastewater services, stormwater services, recreation, public improvements, streets, planning and zoning, and general administrative services.

 The City boasts 19 parks and recreational facilities, including the Calypso Cove Aquatics Facility.
 In addition to an award-winning police department and an ISO Class I Fire Department, other recognitions and awards include Playful City, USA; Tree City, USA; the National Association of Town Watch’s “National Night Out” Award; the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting; the GFOA's Distinguished Budget Presentation Award for FY 2020; and the 2019 Granicus Digital Efficiency Award.
 In addition, the City has earned the Better Buildings Goal Achiever Award from the Department of Energy for reducing the City's overall energy use intensity by 21.3%.